xiixhaah/xiixhaah/README.md

 a student🎓 who's fallen in love with frontend development, and always keep a humble heart to learn and explore.

-I'm on my journey to become a better frontend developer, and I'm super excited about every new thing I learn, every bug I fix, and every small project I finish ✨
+I'm on my journey to become a better frontend developer, and I'm super excited about every new thing I learn, every bug I fix, and every small project I finish✨

 #### 🛠️ Frontend Tech Stack
 - Core: HTML/CSS, JavaScript (ES6+), TypeScript